-This Information Notice (IN) provides important updates from SAPC's prior IN 21-06 released on July 1, 2021 and includes the latest information available concerning the evolving situation around COVID-19.
+This Information Notice (IN) provides important updates from SAPC's prior IN 21-08 released on October 1, 2021 and includes the latest information available concerning the evolving situation around COVID-19.
 SAPC will continue to release updates as new information and guidance become available in order to keep its provider network informed.
+Staying informed of changes will be particularly important as more of the State's waivers and allowances implemented early in the pandemic are set to expire in the coming weeks and months.